manojtpillai/kubuculum/roles/bench_fiorand/README.md

 server_fio role.
 The nodes where there fio server pods run can be specified using a node label.

-When the fio server pods are ready, a data set is created using an fio sequential write workload.
+When the fio server pods are ready, a client fio pod initiates the creation of a data set using an fio sequential write job.
 The random I/O workload in the run phase is run against this data set.

+The size of the persistent volume claim can be specified using an option (*bench_fiorand_pvcsz_req_gb*); if left unspecified, it is calculated based on file size (*bench_fiorand_fsz_gb*) and number of jobs (*bench_fiorand_njobs*).
+Note that file size and number of jobs is per fio server.

 ### Run Phase

-In the run phase of the benchmark, an fio random read test is first run against the data set created in the prepare phase, followed by an fio random write test.
+In the run phase of the benchmark, a client fio pod first initiates an fio random read test on the data set created in the prepare phase.
+This is followed by an fio random write test.
 There are options to skip the random read or the random write test, if only one of these is desired.

 ### Dropping Caches

-Currently, bench_fiorand does not explicitly drop caches. kubuculum has an option to drop caches between the prepare and run phases.
-At present, this is sufficient for the benchmark.
+Currently, bench_fiorand does not explicitly drop caches. kubuculum has an option (*dopcaches_postprepare*) to drop caches between the prepare and run phases.
+At present, this is sufficient for this benchmark.

-## Example and Output
+## Example: Typical Parameters and Output

-This section looks at a fairly realistic run of the bench_fiorand benchmark.
-The options specified below serve to specify the benchmark parameters.
+This section looks at a typical run of the bench_fiorand benchmark.
+The options below serve to specify the benchmark parameters.
 For simplicity, stats collection and dropping caches are not enabled for this run.